mayerrobert/jmurmel/murmel-langref.md

 created by the primitive `::` (see below) act as builtins.
 As far as the language is concerned, all primitives are variadic functions.
 The primitives themselves may have parameter checks, tough.
-In case you call them with the wrong type(s) or number of parameters the primitives may throw an error.
+In case they are called with the wrong type(s) or number of parameters the primitives may throw an error.

 ### Language subsets

 JMurmel supports commandline parameters that can be used to disable many of Murmel's forms, predefined variables, ... .
-These commandline parameters can be used if you want to play with an even more reduced Lisp.
+These commandline parameters can be used to experiment with an even more reduced Lisp.

 See 'jmurmel --help-features'